-Summer is in full swing, and sunscreens are out.
+Summer is in full swing, and sunscreen products are out.
 Y and Z Gens are increasingly concerned about the risks associated with sun exposure.
 Gone are the days of long tanning sessions without any protection, consumers now want to use products with an SPF often even beyond the summer.
-With important health issues at stake (including […]
+With important health issues at stake […]

-Top-selling cosmetics’ specificities you need to know to sell in the EU/UK Probiotics, prebiotics, waterless beauty, DIY or face gems, the 2002 cosmetic trends are reflecting the cosmetic industry’s pledge to a cleaner way of consumption.
-While every cosmetic must comply with the Regulation EC No 1223/2009 and the UK Cosmetics Regulation to be sold in […]
+Top-selling cosmetics’ specificities you need to know to sell in the EU/UK Probiotics, prebiotics, waterless beauty, DIY, face gems or solid cosmetics, the 2023 cosmetic trends are reflecting the cosmetic industry’s pledge to a cleaner way of consumption.
+While every cosmetic must comply with the Regulation EC No 1223/2009 and the UK Cosmetics Regulation to be […]

 REACh is a complex European regulation nd we will try to explain it as simply and understandable as possible.

 Medical Devices embody a very complex field in Europe, making billions of profit.
 Varieties and categories are numerous, while their usage is always leading to high stakes involving human safety.
 All these factors are making the Medical Device framework confusing, especially since it is constantly evolving.
 The EU is currently deeply modifying its Medical Devices […]

 Firstly, it is important to note that the US and EU cosmetics regulations are completely different!
 The major difference is in the spirit of the law: The EU is a protective society: the key words are safety and certainty.
 The EU is very directive (or managerial) and leaves very little room to manufacturers by establishing […]

 There are three main types of testing for cosmetic products in the EU/UK: